vsaxena6/tf-cicd/azure/linuxVM/README.md

 > Notice that in this module, we are using a **Prefix** variable.
 We can use it to append to all resources for names.

-## Prerequisites

-Click [Here](https://github.com/collabnix/terraform/blob/master/beginners/azure/README.md) to know the process of initial set up.

-## Steps

-- *$ cd beginners/azure/linuxVM*

-> Make sure you are in this directory.
-This is the directory from where we run terraform commands.

 ## Changes you need to make before execution